What Is Framing Psychology By Definition

 The Framing Effect in Your Life

 The framing effect is when someone reacts to a choice or concept based on how it is framed or presented to them.
 Let's say that someone wants to perform a surgery on you, and they say that you have a 90 percent chance of survival.
 That sounds pretty good, right?
 If it was framed differently, by saying you have a 10 percent chance of death, your reaction would probably be different.
 This is because of cognitive bias.
-We are likely to feel good about something if it is presented to us in a positive way or in a way that can benefit us, but we may start to worry if the same thing is presented to us with a negative frame.
+We are likely to feel good about something if it is presented to us in a positive way or in a way that can benefit us.
+But we may start to worry if the same thing is presented to us with a negative frame.
 A 90 percent survival rate and a 10 percent chance of death are the same things, but our mind tends to dislike something if it is presented negatively.
 Understanding the framing effect can help you discern how people are communicating with you and why you may be reacting in a certain way.

 The History of the Framing Effect

 In 1979, studies confirmed the legitimacy of the framing effect.
 Two people, Amos Tversky and Daniel Kahnemann, were trying to show that framing can influence the choices we make.
 In advertising a product, the product needs to be presented in a positive way.
-If someone is selling a product for you that is made with 80 percent natural ingredients, it's worth it to mention that it's made almost entirely with all-natural ingredients instead of saying that 20 percent is artificial.
-This study gave birth to the concept of prospect theory.
+If someone is selling a product for you that is made with 80 percent natural ingredients, it's worth mentioning that it's made almost entirely with all-natural ingredients instead of saying that 20 percent is artificial.
+This study gave birth to the concept ofprospect theory.
 The idea of prospect theory is that people look at decisions by measuring gains and losses.
 Someone is going to avoid your product if the "loss" is presented and vice versa.
 If someone is going to gain anything out of it, they will more than likely buy your product.
 If you're selling a product that kills 99 percent of germs, framing it so that it says that 1 percent of germs will survive may turn people off.

 The Significance of the Framing Effect

 When it comes to decisions, the framing effect can play a significant role.
 If you are trying to convince someone to do something, you need to do it in a way that's framed well.
 Millions of dollars are spent every year trying to find the best-fitting frame in marketing.
-There are countless ways you can frame something.
+There are many ways you can frame something.
 Here are a few examples: